 Everyone has a unconscious passive knowledge about such names, starts, celebrities, clichés, modern cultural places.
 But how do they picture such complex concepts?
 Picturing, imagine something is a great creative task.
 Hilliard invites his viewer the play an easy visual game.
-My projects count on the viewer almost as a equivalent participant in the process of completing the piece.
+My projects count on the viewer almost as a equivalent participant in the finishing of the piece.